Kubernetes

 By default, the configuration is automatically reloaded when you change your kubeconfig file.
 You can still reload it manually.

-Open the Services tool window: select or press Alt+8.
+Open the Services tool window: select View | Tool Windows | Services or press Alt08.

-Right-click a cluster and select
+Right-click a cluster and select More | Reload Configuration.

 If you want to disable automatic reload, clear the Reload Configuration Automatically option.

-You can also check this setting in the IDE settings (Ctrl+Alt+S), in
+You can also check this setting in the IDE settings (CtrlAlt0S), in Build, Execution, Deployment | Kubernetes | Reload configuration automatically.

 If you have connected to a cluster, any changes you make to its resources will be automatically reflected in the IDE.
 If your resources are not automatically updated (due to missing rights of your cluster role), there is a message about automatic refresh being forbidden in the Services tool window.
 In this case, you can refresh resources manually.

-Open the Services tool window: select or press Alt+8.
+Open the Services tool window: select View | Tool Windows | Services or press Alt08.

-Right-click a group of resources and select Refresh or click Ctrl+F5.
+Right-click a group of resources and select Refresh or click CtrlF5.

-Open the Services tool window: select or press Alt+8.
+Open the Services tool window: select View | Tool Windows | Services or press Alt08.

 Select the log source in one of the following ways: